 Applicants may submit applications to multiple Heart & Stroke Personnel Awards, but they may not hold multiple Heart & Stroke Personnel Awards at one time.
 This includes awards through the Heart & Stroke open competition and strategic initiative.
-Where partnership programs are in place, the applicant must contact Heart & Stroke for more information.

 B.6 Transfer of Award